zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/helpers/sortable/overview.md

 ## Getting Started

-Unline most of the HtmlHelpers the Sortable one does not render HTML mark-up. **The Sortable HtmlHelper should be initialized for already existing DOM element.**
+Unlike most of the HtmlHelpers the Sortable one does not render HTML mark-up. **The Sortable HtmlHelper should be initialized for already existing DOM element.**

 ### Configure the Kendo Sortable